 Figure 1c shows the TSS% variations in V. vinifera during the six weeks storage period in the control group and under treatments of 1% and 2% of CME, respectively.
 All fruits treated with any chemicals maintained a lower TSS when compared to their respective controls, while out of the two treatments, 2% CME grapes consistently remained at the minimum value throughout the storage period.
 The statistical analysis showed significant reduction of grape damage between samples that were treated with 1% and 2% of CME when compared to the control group.
-The grapes that were dipped in 2% CME kept a high weight and less percentage of damage especially for microbial damage as showen in Figure 1d.

-As Figure 2 shows, a highly positive significant correlation ($p \le 0.01$) is observed between the acidity and the fruit damages and also a positive correlation between TSS (0.73) and the weight loss, and the fruit damages (0.74, 1.0, respectively).
+The grapes that were dipped in 2% CME kept a high weight and less percentage of le out of the two was quichly dam period, respectively.
+The results of sensory evaluation revealed that the grape fruit in the control sample was quichly damaged, while the fruit immersed in 1% and 2% of CME had good sensory evaluations.
+In the first week, the 1% CME was very good, 2% was excellent, and the control sample was satisfactory.
+In the second week, the control samples showed a progressive damage to the sensory qualities; while the fruits in 1% CME were good and in the 2% CME were very good.
+In the fifth week, the sensory damage especially for microbial damage as showen correlation ($p \le 0.01$) is observed between the acidity and the fruit damages and also a positive correlation between TSS (0.73) and the weight loss, and the fruit damages (0.74, 1.0, respectively).
 There was a significant positive correlation between the damages and the weight loss (0.25).
-On the other hand, the correlation was significantly negative between the acidity whth the damages, TSS and the weight loss in a ratio ranging from -81 to -65.
+On the other hand, the correlation was significantly negative between the acidity whth the damages, TSS and the weight loss dipped in CME at the first day and the end of storage in a ratio ranging from -81 to -65.